 An FMLA eligible employee may take a leave for up to 12 weeks during which time the position will generally be held open.
 Leaves may also be intermittent or reduced schedule.
 If the position has been filled, the employee, upon return within 12 weeks, will be placed in an equivalent position (i.e., with same pay and benefits) in the same department or division.
 If the position no longer exists due to a work force reduction or departmental reorganization while the employee is on leave, the employee is not guaranteed placement upon return from leave.

-When both husband and wife work for Loyola and each requests FMLA leave for either the birth of a child and its subsequent care or the placement of a child with the employee for adoption or foster care, the total 12 week FMLA entitlement may be divided between them.
+When both spouses work for Loyola, and each person requests FMLA leave for either the birth of a child, and the child's subsequent care, or the placement of a child with the employee for adoption or foster care, the total 12 week FMLA entitlement may be divided between them.

-Both general and FMLA leave must be requested 30 days prior to the start of the leave, where the reason for the leave is foreseeable.
-Up to 12 weeks of FMLA- approved leaves may be granted within a twelve month period.
+- General, personal, and FMLA leave of absences must be requested 30 days prior to the start of the leave, where the reason for the leave is foreseeable.
+Up to 12 weeks of FMLA- approved leaves may be granted within a 12 month period.

 Note: For any leave in excess of thirty days, an employee must complete a checklist of benefit and other employment information at the Campus Human Resources Office.